-Growing healthy, beautiful pastures is a year-round project, according to Southern States Marketing Manager for Crops Kevin Headley.
-Headley puts it all in perspective with the following month-by-month listing of "what to do when," January through October.
+Growing healthy, beautiful pastures is a year-round project, according to Southern States Marketing Manager for Agronomy Kevin Headley.
+Headley puts it all in perspective with the following month-by-month listing of "what to do when," January through May.
 See your Southern States dealer for seed, fertilizer and various equipment for planting and maintaining pastures.

 - Lime may be applied

 - Determine animal feed requirements for the year and outline a 12-month Forage Production and Use Plan to meet the needs.

 - Winter annuals, such as ryegrass, should be grazed from 6-8 inches back to 3-4 inches.

 - Alfalfa growth should be grazed off to reduce weevil populations and provide high quality feed.

 - Winter weeds in alfalfa should be treated while they are small.